This article was updated on November 30th, 2020

-This app was created for simpler and more intuitive experience for new drone pilots.
-While you can do much of the same tasks with DJI Fly, it is more intended for easier operation of your Mavic Mini or Mavic Air 2.
+This app is designed for easier and more intuitive experiences for new drone pilots.
+Although you can do many of the same tasks with DJI Fly, it is designed to make your Mavic Mini or Mavic Air 2 easier to use.

-Fly does include an editing suite, with the functionality to export or remove footage directly from within the new app.
-Also, there is support for switching between portrait and landscape orientation.
+Fly has an editing suite with the ability to export or remove footage directly from the new app, and support for switching between portrait and landscape.

 Nearby Fly Spots

 They now include a nice new feature for Nearby Fly Spots, which I have to spend more time testing outside of my home, as there is currently none for the Madison area.

 If you look at Shanghai, you will see several photo spots.

 It is possible with further improvements and refinements, Fly could become DJI GO 5, but at the moment it is the only option for Mavic Mini and a choice for Mavic Air 2 owners.

 Matrice series – DJI Pilot app

 Tello series — Tello app

 There are other third-party flight apps available, but for timing, we focus on the official flight apps from DJI Global, DJI GO 4 & DJI Fly.